-Description Judgments and Uncertainties Effect if Actual Results Description Other Long-lived Assets (cont.)
+Effect if Actual Judgments and Results Description Uncertainties Differ From Assumptions Other Long-lived Assets (cont.)
+For other long-lived assets (cont.)
 For other long-lived assets we estimate fair value at the lowest level where cash flows can be measured (usually at a branch level).
-Uncertainties Our impairment assessments have uncertainties because they require estimates of future cash flows to determine if undiscounted cash flows are sufficient to recover carrying values of these assets.
-For assets where future cash flows are not expected to recover carrying value, fair value is estimated which requires an estimate of market value based upon asset appraisals for like assets.
-Differ From Assumptions As a result of the circumstances that caused us to record a \$4 million valuation allowance for deferred tax assets of a Canadian automotive facility in the fourth quarter 2008, we tested the carrying value of this entity for recoverability and concluded that no impairments were indicated.
+As a result of the circumstances that caused us to record a \$4 million valuation allowance for deferred tax assets of a Canadian automotive facility in the fourth quarter 2008, we tested the carrying value of this entity for recoverability and concluded that no impairments were indicated.
 In 2009, we monitored cash flows generated by this entity and again concluded that cash flows are sufficient to recover the current carrying value of \$51 million as of December 31, 2009.
-We believe that future restructuring and shut-down activities should be equal to or less than those in 2009, however this could change if certain product lines or businesses do not meet return expectations.
+We believe that future restructuring and shut-down activities should appraisals for like assets. be equal to or less than those in 2009, however this could change if certain product lines or businesses do not meet return expectations.
 This could cause us to decide to exit a business which could trigger long-lived asset impairment.
 Inventory Reserves In determining the value of inventories, we reduce the carrying value of inventories to reflect an estimate of net realizable value for obsolete and slow moving inventory.
 If we have had no sales of a given product for 12 months, those items are generally deemed to have no value and are written down completely.
 If we have more than a one-year's supply of a product, we value that inventory at net realizable value (what we think we will recover).
 Our inventory reserve contains uncertainties because the calculation requires management to make assumptions about the value of products that are obsolete or slow-moving (i.e. not selling very quickly).
 Changes in customer behavior and requirements can cause inventory to quickly become obsolete or slow moving.
 At December 31, 2009, we had recorded an inventory reserve of \$42 million (approximately 9% of FIFO inventories) to account for obsolete inventories.
 Additions to inventory reserves have averaged \$22 million in each of the past three years.
 Approximately two-thirds of historical write-downs relate to the Commercial Fixturing & Components and Specialized Products segments due to the custom nature of their products.